-Fig. 4: Sensor Positioning Accuracy (in mm unless otherwise noted)
+Fig. 6: Sensor Positioning Accuracy (in mm unless otherwise noted; 2k and 4k Cameras)

-1.5.3 Sensor Line Location
+1.5.3 Sensor Line Location for 2k and 4k Cameras

 The location of the lines on the sensor chip is as shown in the drawing below.